Betterment vs. Wealthfront vs. Vanguard – Which Robo-Advisor is Best For You?

 Wealthfront stands out in the robo-advising world because they offer daily tax-loss harvesting on accounts.
 They claim this generates more savings over other robo-advisors who do less frequent checks.

-Vanguard offers tax-loss harvesting, but only on a case-by-case basis.
+Vanguard offers tax-loss harvesting, on a case-by-case basis.
 This might be a distinct advantage, since human oversight into the tax-loss harvesting process can help make tax time less of a headache.

 Investments